RashaMou/close_importer/README.md

 The result is written to a CSV file, sorted alphabetically by state.

-You can optionally filter leads by their **founded date** before segmenting, so only leads founded within the date range you specify will appear in the report.
+You can optionally filter leads by their **founded date** before segmenting.
+Pass `--start`, `--end`, or both — only leads whose founded date falls within the bounds you specify will appear in the report.

 ---